cdchris12/UDM-DNS-Fix/README.md

 ## How it works

 This script communicates with the UniFi API to grab a list of all hosts which have an alias set for them.
-It then grabs the current `/etc/hosts` file from the UDM Pro (not the UniFi controller; there's a difference), updates it as required, then reloads the `dnsmasq` service.
+It then builds a custom `dns-alias.conf` file, copies it to the UDM Pro (not the UniFi controller; there's a difference), then restarts the `dnsmasq` service.
 This provides a crude, but effective method of managing hostname based address resolution until UniFi gets around to implementing a proper DNS solution on the UDM Pro.
+Recent UniFi sw updates have forced the use of FQDN, so setting a Domain Name for each Network is recommended -- otherwise, the script will default to using `.home.arpa`, per [IETF RFC8375](https://datatracker.ietf.org/doc/html/rfc8375).
+Unqualified hostnames are inserted in the event that UniFi rolls back this requirement.

 ## How to Use This Script